Compagnone History, Family Crest & Coats of Arms

 The surname Compagnone was first found in Padua (Italian: Padova, Latin: Patavium, Venetian: Padoa), on the Bacchiglione River, capital of the province of Padua, where members of the Compagno family were officially recognized as nobility of the city in 1081,

 Important Dates for the Compagnone family

 This web page shows only a small excerpt of our Compagnone research.
 More information is included under the topic Early Compagnone History in all our PDF Extended History products and printed products wherever possible.

 Compagnone Spelling Variations

 Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Compagnone include Compagni, Compagno, Compagna, Compagnini, Compagnino, Compagnoni, Compagnone and many more.

 Early Notables of the Compagnone family (pre 1700)

 Prominent among members of the family was Dino Compagni, a famous Florentine poet of the 13th century who worked with authors such as Dante, Guinizelli, and Cavalcanti.
-Also notable was Sebastiano Compagni, born in Ferrara in the 15th century, who was pushed by his family to study law at the University...
-Another 79 words (6 lines of text) are included under the topic Early Compagnone Notables in all our PDF Extended History products and printed products wherever possible.
+Also notable was Sebastiano Compagni, born in Ferrara in the 15th century, who was pushed by his family to study law at the University, but who finally followed his own ambitions and became an author and poet.
+Later...

 Migration of the Compagnone family

 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Compagnone or a variant listed above: Adolfo Compagni, aged 24, who arrived at Ellis Island from Stoutofionico, Italy, in 1907; Amedeo Compagni, aged 18, who arrived at Ellis Island from Prossedi, Italy, in 1912.